futoin/web/docs/asyncsteps/api.md

 # AsyncSteps API reference

-This is excerpt from [FTN12 v1.12](https://specs.futoin.org/final/preview/ftn12_async_api-1.12.html) AS IS.
+This is an excerpt from [FTN12 v1.12](https://specs.futoin.org/final/preview/ftn12_async_api-1.12.html) AS IS.

+Please make sure you get familiar with the concept through the [Introduction](/docs/asyncsteps/) first.

 ## 2.1.
 Types